Money Matters

 Starting a business with no money might seem like a daunting prospect.
 But with a little planning, it’s often perfectly feasible.
 Here’s how.

 What do Hewlett-Packard, Subway and Mattel have in common?
-Besides being global brands, they all began with almost no startup capital.
+They all began with almost no start-up capital — and they are far from alone.

-Starting a business with no money might seem like a daunting prospect.
-But, with a little planning, it’s often perfectly feasible.
+Starting a business with no money might seem daunting, but with a little planning, it is often perfectly feasible.

 Dreaming of bossing your own business?
 Take our quiz to see how ready you are to take the plunge